practicingruby/practicing-ruby-paid/posts/v7/010-information.md

 careful thought:

 * What is the significance of the `:` character?
-Does it always signify the start of the message contents, or does it mean something else?
+Does it always signify the start of the message body, or does it mean something else?

 * Why does the message end in `\r\n`?
-Can messages contain newlines, and if so, should they be represented as `\n` or `\r\n`, or something else entirely?
+Can the message body contain newlines, and if so, should they be represented as `\n` or `\r\n`, or something else entirely?